goldexrobot/core.integration/README.md

 - The terminal have a touchscreen, so please keep in mind double-taps and mistaps.
 See details below;
 - Utilize all the required resources locally, i.e. JS, CSS, icons, etc., except videos;
-- Do not embed huge resources like video into the UI package;
+- Do not embed huge resources like video into the UI package, use resources downloading instead (see below);
 - Do not use transparent video;
 - Database is unavailable, use local storage instead;
 - PDF rendering is not supported;
 - WebGL is not available;
 - Java is not available;

+#### Resources downloading

+Goldex terminal handles `GET /cached` method locally (i.e. on localhost, where UI is served) to download and cache any required runtime resources like images, videos etc.

+Because of there is no a browser cache, it's recommended to use the method to get frequently used huge data once at the startup and then request it later with zero-time delivery.

+Syntax: `GET /cached?url={url}&auth={auth}`, where `{url}` is URL-encoded path to a resource and `{auth}` is (optional) URL-encoded `Authorization` header value.

+Do not rely on response headers as the method does not copy them from original request.
+Original request is assumed successful on any HTTP status 200 to 299.

+Cache is purged on every terminal restart.

 #### Touchscreen